Bllopp/Kubernetes_project/README.md

 ```
 ### Create the ingress service to setup the gateway
 First, you need to acitvate the ingress addons in minikube to be able to launch the ingress service.
-To do this, you'll to type this command
+To do this, you'll need to type this command :
 ```
 minikube addons enable ingress
 ```